 Publisher: mediata sa (www.mediata.ch)

-Strangely, even after more than forty years that systematic improvement methods were introduced in the business world, many companies still do not use them.
-Others used them without the needed consistency.
+Strangely, even after more than forty years since systematic improvement methods were introduced in the business world, many companies still do not use them.
+Others use them without the needed consistency.
 Some used them but forgot such methods after a while.
-However, without continuous efforts to improve and transform, a company is doomed to die.
-“Doing it better” should be everyone's task in a company, as a very important addition to their daily business activity.
+Hopefully, this pragmatic book can show the way to go.

 “Transformation is everyone’s job” (E. Deming)